 Drama therapist Dr. Joyce Marrie is the founder and Executive Director of Crossroads Panorama, a community-based arts program that empowers youth and young adults through the arts.
 Through her work at Crossroad Panorama, Dr. Marrie gives the lifeline to finding purpose, self-worth and healing by changing old behaviors that hinder creativity.

 With her years of experience designing and implementing creative drama programs for youth, Dr. Marrie is a teacher, writer, producer, and consultant.
 She is the author and publisher of “We’re All on a Journey to Find Truth: The Life and History of Sojourner Truth, Volumes 1 and 2,” “A Teacher’s Guide for Grades 7-12,” and “Breaking the Chains of Trauma: A 30-day Devotional using the Story of Sojourner Truth, Overcoming Generational Trauma Through the Lens of Sojourner Truth.”
 Dr. Marrie also authored a children’s book, “Cherry Wood Finds a Home,” which addresses the experience of bullying.

 Dr. Marrie presents Sojourner Truth’s life through acting and arts to a myriad of audiences, such as educational facilities, traditional and alternative schools, juvenile detention centers, and many community settings.
 Students learn to use historical events for academic growth and conflict resolution.

-Dr. Marrie is active in her community, and received the Richfield Human Rights Commission’s Gene and Mary Jacobson Outstanding Citizen Award in 2018.
-She is also co-chair of the Richfield Arts Commission and serves on the Richfield School District Advisory Board.
+Dr. Marrie is active in her community and received the Richfield Human Rights Commission’s Gene and Mary Jacobson Outstanding Citizen Award in 2018.
+She is former co-chair of the Richfield Arts Commission and former Richfield Community Education Advisory Board.